-Cold salt water on the face energizes is energizing.
+Cold salt water on the face energizes.
 I motion for mask and snorkel which are passed down immediately and carefully work them onto the face, constantly checking for leakage while doing so.
 Both fins are passed down next; without weight and a dry suit full of air, I roll around like a beach ball while struggling to get the flippers over the bulky “Uni-Suit” boots (ankle weights will not be used for freediving).
 This done, the weight belt is handed down and secured around the waist.
 A second cinching and I'm set.
 “Flashlight” is called out quietly.
 There is a pause, then Smitty pipes up, “Pat says it’s not in the ditty bag,” in a loud, agitated whisper.
 “It’s not in the ditty bag!”
 She chimes in “but I have an idea, we’ll be right back!”

 Squeezed through that crack in the hatch